NervousBlakedown/Excel-Cheatsheet/README.md

 # Excel-Cheatsheet
-A cheatsheet with VBA/Macros and other Excel shortcuts you need.
+A cheatsheet with VBA macros and other Excel shortcuts you need.